 Examples include:

-— Providing alternative mappings of objects into blocks of storage performed either statically (such as Fortran common) or dynamically (such as pointers).
+— Providing alternative mappings of objects into blocks of storage performed either statically (such as the Fortran common statement) or dynamically (such as pointers).

 — Union types, particularly unions that do not have a discriminant stored as part of the data structure.
 (Discriminants are additional components of the data structure that determine the layout of the rest of the data.
 If the discriminant capability is not provided by the language, then it is the programmer’s responsibility to ensure consistency).